Updated April 29, 2021

 Of all the multipurpose gear on my packing list, the pashmina is hands down the most versatile and most used.

+If you found this post helpful, please share it by selecting one of more social media buttons.
 Do you pack a pashmina or multipurpose scarf?
 What other uses have you discovered?
+Please share your thoughts in the comments.
+Thank you.

 Care to pin it for later?